-Sawmill Brook Trail, also known as Sawmill Park Trail or Woodhaul Wagon Trail, is a nine-mile loop trail that is located in Fort Bayard, New Mexico, just outside of Questa, which is six miles east of Silver City.
-This nature trail is moderately populated, and features hillsides covered in juniper and pine near the Twin Sisters Peak.
-It starts at the end of State Forest Road 58-A in Red River where there is a parking area you can use.
+The Sawmill Brook Trail, also known as the Sawmill National Historic Trail, or Sawmill Wagon Road, is located near Fort Bayard, New Mexico, which is six miles east of Silver City.
+This nature trail is moderately populated, and features hillsides covered in juniper and pine near the Twin Sisters Peak, and inside the lovely Gila National Forest, which is very dog-friendly.
+Your dog is most welcome to hike alongside you!

 This historic trail dates back to the late 1800s, when the Fort Bayard Military Reservation used it to bring down timber from the Pinos Altos Mountain Range for construction and fuel.
 It follows along the Woodhaul Wagon Road Trail for a short time, and eventually connects to the pupular Continental Divide National Scenic Trail.
 The Sawmill can also be combined with several trails from the Big Tree Trailhead, making for a unique adventure.

 To start, the actual Sawmill Trail begins at the corner of Cam Del Cielo and Lincoln Drive in the small town of Fort Bayard.
 There isn't any parking here, though.
 You can also catch the trail directly from Highway 180 by taking the Old Golf Course trail which connects to the Sawmill.
 Either way, you'd start down a dirt road till it turned into a dusty trail, and traveled up to an intersection with the Servis Corral Trail to the west and the Woodhaul Wagon Trail to the north.
 You would want to head north on the Woodhaul Wagon Trail to stay on the Sawmill Trail.
 After a time, you will come to a split in the trail, with the Woodhaul continuing to the east, and the Sawmill to the west.